George Blackwood

-George Henry Raymond Blackwood (born 4 June 1997) is an Australian professional footballer who plays as a striker for A-League Men club Adelaide United.
+George Henry Raymond Blackwood (born 4 June 1997) is an Australian footballer who plays as a striker for West Torrens Birkalla.

 Born in Sydney, Blackwood played youth football for APIA Leichhardt Tigers before making his professional debut for Sydney FC in 2014.

 Blackwood has represented Australia at under-20 and at under-23 level.

-Early life

-Blackwood was born to British parents and grew up in Berowra, New South Wales.
-He attended Asquith Boys High School.
-Blackwood has two younger brothers and is a cricket fan.

 Club career

 Early career

 Blackwood spent a month training at Colchester United in 2013 after winning a scholarship award in Australia.

 Sydney FC

 George was first called up to Sydney FC's senior squad for a match against Melbourne City in October 2014.
 He scored his first goal for the club in a draw against Central Coast Mariners on 16 March 2016 with a shot from outside the box.
 Blackwood denied a new contract from Sydney FC at the end of the 2016–17 season.